- I am Harshad Deshpande a practicing Cost and Management Accountant and partner at M/S Harshad S Deshpande & Associates.

 After my 12th grade in the Commerce stream in 1999, I decided to take up a professional course.

 Most of my friends were pursuing CA, but I wanted to find a niche wherein I could excel.

-I did a lot of research and realized Cost Accountancy would be a better fit for me considering my interest in Analytics, decision making, Strategy and of course my passion for numbers.
+I did a lot of research and realized Cost Accountancy would be a better fit for me considering my interest in Analytics, decision-making, Strategy, and of course my passion for numbers.

 Considering the fewer number of Cost Accountants in comparison to CAs, I thought I could succeed sooner as a Cost Accountant, thus giving me a cutting edge in the competitive world!
-So, I registered to be a Cost Accountant from ICWAI (The Institute of Cost and Works Accountant in India).
+So, I registered to be a Cost Accountant from ICWAI (The Institute of Cost and Works Accountants in India).
 This was in 2000.

 The Turning Point

 Fast forward, I completed Cost Accountancy Inter exams before I could complete Graduation in Commerce (B.com).

 In 2001, when I was in CMA finals, I started with my articles (although it was not mandatory then).
 It was here that I got introduced to the ‘Corporate World’ and I loved everything about it.